hirlon/Fiona_BlueStampPortfolio/index.md

 ![Headstone Image](logo.svg)

+# Third Milestone

+<iframe width="560" height="315" src="https://www.youtube.com/embed/s6oYnf6QK6A?si=ZWjJvlmnjy_reT9l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Description

+## Challenges

+## Next Steps

 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/s6oYnf6QK6A?si=ZWjJvlmnjy_reT9l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Description
 My second milestone was to program the joystick to be able to move my robotic arm.
-I used servo functions from the
+The joycons are able to control the movements of the servos because of the code functions from the servo library.
+The arduino helps the computer to read which servo should be moved based on the movement of the joycon.

 ## Challenges
+One of the challenges I faced during this milestone was the servo that was connected to the claw started moving eratically.
+I assumed it was a problem within the code but after thorougly checking it, I found nothing wrong.
+Another problem I considered was the servo was not receiving enough energy to power it.
+Eventually I realized that there was a problem with the servo itself.

 ## Next Steps
+For my last milestone, I will be connecting the robotic arm to an HC-05 via bluetooth so it'd be able to be controlled by a phone using the MIT inventory app.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Yta8FxtyrU0?si=a-qyl68ZN326yS7z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Description
 My first milestone was the assembly of the robotic arm and the joycon but before assembling I had to test each individual component.
 There are 3 main components of the robotic arm: the power source, the arduino nano board, and the arm itself.
-For the power source, I used 5 standard double a batteries and because I used a different power source than what was given.
-I had to solder the battery holder's wires to the arduino.
-The Nano is placed in the middle of the arm and basically acts like the brain because all the wires ultimately connect to it.
-How it'll work is that when I move the joystick it'll send a signal to the shield and the arduino will use the uploaded code to transmit an electronic signal to the servos.
+For the power source, I used 5 standard double a batteries and because I used a different power source than what was given (2 lithium ion batteries).
+I had to cut the battery holder's wire and solder its wires to the arduino.
+The Nano is placed in the base of the arm and basically acts like the brain because all the wires ultimately connect to it.
+Once my project is fully programmed, when I move the joystick it'll send a signal to the shield and the arduino will use the uploaded code to transmit an electronic signal to the servos.

 ## Challenges
 Throughout my project I ran in to a major problem.
 I used a different power source than the default one so I couldnt attach the battery holder on to the board I was provided with.
 So I ended up using velcro.